How to uninstall Node.js on a Mac

 Asya Karapetyan

-Node.js is an open-source runtime environment used by developers to create networked programs and web servers.
-The way to install Node.js on a Mac is differently than the regular method for installing applications on the system.
-Therefore, when you need to uninstall Node.js, you might be confused.
-That’s why we’ve prepared a step-by-step guide explaining how to uninstall Node on a Mac.
+The way to install node.js on a Mac is different than the regular method for installing applications on the system.
+Therefore, when it comes to uninstalling it, most users are confused.
+That’s why we’ve prepared a guide explaining how to uninstall Node on a Mac.

 Contents:

-4. How to quickly uninstall apps from a Mac
+5. How to remove applications’ leftovers from a Mac

 If you want to uninstall applications completely (including all their support files) from your Mac, it is not enough to just drag and drop their icons into the Trash bin.
 That would leave the support files still on your disk.

-You can find those leftover files manually; however, you can also use a special utility called App Cleaner & Uninstaller from Nektony, which automatically finds all the service files each application has left on your Mac and helps you uninstall the programs completely without leaving a single file behind.
-You can try the application for free.
+You can find those leftover files manually; however, you can also use a special utility called App Cleaner & Uninstaller from Nektony, which automatically finds all the service files each app has left on your Mac and helps you uninstall the programs completely.

 “App